Markus-Hefner/Portfolio-Project-5/README.md

 ## Dataset Content

-The dataset contains information about AI developers over 500 days capturing eight variables that correlate with successfully accomplishing a set task trying to understand what drives productivity for AI developers.
+The dataset is public and contains information about AI developers over 500 days capturing eight variables that correlate with successfully accomplishing a set task trying to understand what drives productivity for AI developers.
 It contains the following variables:

 | Variable | Meaning | Unit |